project-origin/documentation/README.md

 - Onboarding users via Eloverblik.dk to access their actual measurement data
 - Using a blockchain as ledger for public verifying data

+## Dig in

+- Background info on the project
+- Core decisions
+- Architectural Overview
+- Shared verifiable storage (blockchain)

 If you want some of the [Background info for the project it can be found here](background.md).

 Early in the project a series of [Core decisions](core-decisions.md) were made.